 - After he had just been taken out of the game:

 Judy: This house has been empty for years.
 Everyone thought you were dead.

+- What Happened to the Mouse?: What happened to Aunt Nora?
+We can theorize that she's okay after everything was reversed, but it would be nice to know what her status is in the alternate continuity.
 Presumably, we can infer that she's fine and a lot less stressed now she doesn't have to deal with the tragic death of her brother and sister-in-law, having to take their children under her care and dealing with the aftermath of whenever they decide to act out.

-What Year Is This?: Alan, after being released from the jungle after twenty-six years.
+- What Year Is This?: Alan, after being released from the jungle after twenty-six years.
 Subverted, as Carl believes he's asking about the car that Alan just jumped on, saying "It was brand new."

-When Dimensions Collide: Things that come from Jumanji seem quite able to continue to work on the rules of their homeworld.
+- When Dimensions Collide: Things that come from Jumanji seem quite able to continue to work on the rules of their homeworld.

-Wiper Start: Alan, trying to start a car to get away from giant mosquitoes, accidentally lowers the convertible's roof instead.
+- Wiper Start: Alan, trying to start a car to get away from giant mosquitoes, accidentally lowers the convertible's roof instead.
 Oops.